Cherry Hardwood Electronics Enclosure — Design Summary¶

 Peel force calculation¶

-The peel scenario: a force at the bottom of the housing pulling it away from the wall.
-The housing rotates about the top 6" dovetail.
+The peel scenario: a force at the bottom of the Base pulling it away from the bulkhead.
+The Base rotates about the top dovetail.
 The bottom tips of the two vertical dovetail rails resist the peel force in bending.

 Section properties (critical section at bottom rail tip, per rail):